 Nature of work can also affect.
-It includes intensity, duration, technique, position and rhythm.
+It includes intensity, duration, technique, position, and rhythm.

 Therefore by paying attention on above factors i.e. giving work according to age and sex, providing rest intervals, reasonable working hours (no overtime), good ventilation, temperature and working conditions, ample drinking water and nutrition, proper clothing, PPE and training etc., good muscular or physical work can be obtained from the workers.

-(D) Consequence of Muscular Work:
+(D) The consequence of Muscular Work:

 When muscles work they increase production from about 4 kJ/min (resting level) to 200 kJ/min (max) i.e. about 50 times more.
 The rate of heat removal, CO2, Water, waste products etc. must also be increased proportionally.
-To maintain physical and chemical equilibrium of the cells, a tremendous increase in the exchange of molecules between intra and extra cellular fluid is required.
+To maintain the physical and chemical equilibrium of the cells, a tremendous increase in the exchange of molecules between intra and extracellular fluid is required.
 Normal pulse rate 60-72 beats/min can rise up-to 220 beats/min, normal oxygen consumption rate 0.2 to 3 litre/min can go up-to 4 litre/min and corresponding energy level rises from 1 kcal/min to @ 20 kcal/min.
-The energy expenditure, core temperature, sweat rate, skin galvanic resistance, heat stroke volume and pulmonary ventilation also increase.
+The energy expenditure, core temperature, sweat rate, skin galvanic resistance, heat stroke volume, and pulmonary ventilation also increase.

-To restore the energy content of the body working at maximum capacity up-to 4 times more food must be digested, then the individual is at rest.
-Moreover during physical work many of the hormone producing glands are involved in the regulation of metabolic and circulatory functions of the body.
+To restore the energy content of the body working at maximum capacity up to 4 times more food must be digested, then the individual is at rest.
+Moreover, during physical work, many of the hormone-producing glands are involved in the regulation of metabolic and circulatory functions of the body.

 The energy expended by muscles during work comes from food intake.
-There are two sources of this energy supply; one is aerobic i.e. direct oxygen intake from air to oxidised food to get energy and the other anaerobic i.e. consuming chemically combined oxygen in the body.
+There are two sources of this energy supply; one is aerobic i.e. direct oxygen intake from air to oxidized food to get energy and the other anaerobic i.e. consuming chemically combined oxygen in the body.